-Without government measures, the costs of pharmaceutical drugs would rise by at least 10% every year.
+Without government measures, the costs of pharmaceutical drugs would rise every year.
 The government makes agreements with doctors, pharmacists and health insurers to control these costs.

-- limiting co-payment for medicines to €250 per patient;
+- limit co-payments for medicines to €250 per patient;

 Amending the Medicine Prices Act

-The Dutch Medicine Prices Act sets maximum allowable prices for medicines (in Dutch) based on the average of what similar medicines cost in 4 reference countries: currently Belgium, France, Germany and the United Kingdom.
-However, many medicines are far more expensive in Germany and this pushes up the maximum allowable price in the Netherlands.
-The minister is therefore going to amend the Act and replace Germany with Norway as a reference country.
-This will lead to lower prices in the Netherlands.
+The Dutch Medicine Prices Act sets maximum allowable prices for medicines (in Dutch) in the Netherlands, based on the average of what similar medicines cost in 4 reference countries.
+As of 15 December 2019 these reference countries are Belgium, France, Germany and the United Kingdom.

-The amendment should result in a saving of €160 million on medicines dispensed by pharmacies outside hospitals.
+The amendment should result in savings of approximately €160 million on medicines dispensed by pharmacies outside hospitals.
 Savings will also be made on medicines dispensed in hospitals.

 Modernising the Medicines Reimbursement System

-Health insurers only reimburse registered prescription drugs that are included in the Medicines Reimbursement System (GVS).
+Health insurers only reimburse the cost of registered prescription drugs that are included in the Medicines Reimbursement System (GVS).
 There are around 500 groups (‘clusters’) of drugs in the GVS.
 The medicines in each cluster can be substituted for one another.
 A maximum reimbursement has been set for each cluster in the GVS.
-If a patient uses a medicine that costs more than this amount, they have to pay the difference.
+If a medicine costs more than this amount, the patient has to pay the difference.

 The Ministry of Health, Welfare and Sport is going to review the reimbursement ceiling for each drug cluster.
 In some cases, the amount that is reimbursed may be too low, resulting in high co-payments for patients.
 For other clusters, there may be a large number of competitively priced drugs available on the market, so that the amount reimbursed can be reduced.

-Modernisation of the GVS should make the system fit for the future and result in permanent cost savings of €140 million as of 2022.
+Modernisation of the GVS should make the system better for patients and fit for the future, and result in permanent cost savings of €140 million as of 2023.